gsass/pretty.bike/content/ride_route.md

 - Down, and I also shit you not, a country road with oyster shells for a shoulder
 - Into Provincetown!
 You made it!

+If you're wondering "how far is the ride?, or "are there hills?," peek at our GPS tracks for last year - [day one](https://ridewithgps.com/routes/27740808/) and [day 2](https://ridewithgps.com/routes/21800202).

-## That sounds cool but you didn't answer my actual question.
+## That all sounds cool but you didn't answer my actual question.

-Yeah, those were a lot of words, so let me put numbers to them.
-Here's our GPS paths for [day 1](https://ridewithgps.com/routes/27740808/) and [day 2](https://ridewithgps.com/routes/21800202), last year.
-Here's the short version of the [cue sheet](./maps/SinglePageCueSheet.pdf) for reference&mdash;we will be navigating off (an updated) one of these on the ride.
-New and improved 2021-spec full sheet coming soon!
+Yeah, those were a lot of words, but none of them help you do the ride, huh.
+During the ride, we're going to navigate off cue sheets (you can also use a GPS but cue sheets don't require batteries).
+I can't say enough good things about Amy's map planning, nor will I downplay what hard work it is - the cue sheets are super clear, disambiguate weird intersections, note important landmarks such as "the good ice cream shop" and "check out this lake; it's cool", and are just extremely well-done.
+Thanks Amy!

+**Here are the cue sheets for [day 1](./content/maps/Cue%20Sheet%20Day%201.pdf) and [day 2](./content/maps/Cue%20Sheet%20Day%202.pdf).**

+If you're an ultralight packer and don't need cute lil diagrams for how to handle the more "historic" intersections along the way, here's the [short version](./content/maps/SinglePageCueSheet.pdf).

 ## This cue sheet seems intimidating.